 2017 Pierce County Leaders Council Fun’Raiser

 Make plans to participate in the 2017 Fun’Raiser on April 29, 2017 at Frontier Park in Graham.
 4-H’ers, parents, leaders, and the general public are welcome to enter.
 There will be events for Cats, Dogs and Horses.
-Registration will be online through the FairEntry system.
-More information will be out shortly.
+Registration will be online at https://funraiser.fairentry.com for youth and adults.
+Credit cards are accepted at the end of your registration.

 Contacts for Pierce County